 - Voice – Apple does voice fairly well.
 With the latest update to the iPhone software reception is much better (I was having an occasional issue with dropped calls when inside buildings).
 One nice touch is that the screen turns off when you put it against your head and turns back on when you pull it away.
 This means that that little hot display isn’t radiating against your skull but becomes instantly visible as soon as you need it – I guess it uses some sort of proximity detector to determine distance from an object and turns off when it is too close.
 Additional, it has visual voicemail.
 Okay, this isn’t as exciting as it sounds – but it means you can see who called and listen to the messages in any order instead of having to listen to all the messages and deal with each one in the order it was recorded (as is common with most phones).

 - Music – If you are considering buying an iPod DON’T. The standard iPhone comes with 8 GB of storage.
 8 GB is huge.
 Unless you have thousands of songs you have to have stored on your iPod at any given moment, the iPhone will do the trick.
-Additionally, using applications like Pandora and Flycast you can listen to almost anything you want anytime you want.
+Additionally, using applications like Pandora1We’ll receive the magical wonders of Pandora another day. and Flycast you can listen to almost anything you want anytime you want.

 - GPS – Some works needs to be done in this area, but the GPS on the iPhone is pretty amazing.
 You see Google Maps (which are extremely high quality) and a little dot shows you your current location and another your destination.
 On practically a second-by-second basis your location moves.
 Additionally, the GPS can automatically find where you are – great if you are lost on some backroad and need directions to some distant location.
 It doesn’t have voice for the GPS which is a major bummer – but I expect some applications to rectify GPS’ shortcomings in the near future.